sematgt/devblog/content/posts/2020-02-17_All_you_need_to_know_about_authentication_and_permissions_in_Django_REST_API.md

 Permissions are used for different classes of users and for different parts of the API.
 DRF always check permissions before running any code in views.

-Permissions in DRF represents a list of classes which must be checked before any code executes.
-There are 7 built-in permission classes in DRF:
+Permissions in DRF represent a list of classes that must be checked before any code executes.
+There are 7 pre-built permission classes in DRF:

 - `AllowAny`
 - `IsAuthenticated`